Exploring the Pure1® REST API – Part 3

 The Metrics History endpoint is a bit special and requires a few mandatory parameters to return any result:

-• The ‘names’ parameter: this is the name of the metric you are interested into.
-The list of all available metrics are available in the Get All Metrics request (you can also specify 2 or more metrics with the use of parentheses, see this request example)
+• The names parameter: This is the name of the metric you are interested in.
+The list of all available metrics is available in the Get All Metrics request (you can also specify two or more metrics with the use of parentheses; see this request example).

-• The ‘resource_ids’ or ‘resource_names’ parameter: this represents the id or name of the resource for which you wish to retrieve the metric.
-Check out the Get Data Reduction by Array ID and Get Data Reduction by Array Name requests as examples on how to use them.
+• The resource_ids or resource_names parameter: This represents the id or name of the resource for which you wish to retrieve the metric.
+Check out the Get Data Reduction by Array ID and Get Data Reduction by Array Name requests as examples of how to use them.

-• The ‘resolution’ parameter: measured in milliseconds, that parameter represents how staggered you would like the metrics measurements.
-Note that all metrics don’t have the same minimal resolution (so you might receive a ‘resolution is too fine’ error).
+• The resolution parameter: Measured in milliseconds, this parameter represents how staggered you would like the metrics measurements.
+Note that all metrics don’t have the same minimal resolution (so you might receive a “resolution is too fine” error).

-Once these parameters are properly set, you can query Array Metrics, File Systems Metrics, Pod Metrics and Volume Metrics.
+Once these parameters are properly set, you can query Array Metrics, File System Metrics, Pod Metrics, and Volume Metrics.
 All the metrics history responses have a similar format, highlighted in the screenshot below:

 Metrics History API response format